jbuckle2/webdev-project/README.md

 ## Getting Started

-To view the website locally on your computer, open the index.html with a live server.
+To view the website locally on your computer, open the index.html locally with a live server on port 5500.

 ### Prerequisites